friends-of-presta/security-advisories/_posts/2021-08-20-ph_simpleblog.md

 * Obtain admin access
 * Remove data from the associated PrestaShop
-* Copy/paste data from sensitive tables to FRONT to exposed tokens and unlock admins's ajax scripts
+* Copy/paste data from sensitive tables to the FRONT to exposed tokens and unlock admins's ajax scripts
 * Rewrite SMTP settings to hijack emails

 ## Patch